dabrahams/magoo/ImplementationNotes.md

   can be an is-a relationship between `Type` and `Value`.
 There's no reason `Type` couldn't also be a protocol, but one loses the maintainability advantage of switch coverage testing.
 Trade-offs.

+- Using code coverage data (see README.md) and systematically eliminating `UNIMPLEMENTED`s was an incredibly useful way to produce complete tests for the type checker.
+Highly recommended for other parts of the system!

 ## Things that should definitely be fixed at some point (IMO).